Government and Industry Responses to Media Violence

 Canadian government and industry initiatives on television violence

 Canada has long been the largest importer of American television programming.
-This is due to its geographical proximity to the U.S., as well as an inability to produce profitable programming for a small domestic market.
+This is due to its geographical proximity to the U.S., as well as the challenges in producing profitable programming for a much smaller domestic market.

 Violence in this programming had become a public policy issue by the 1970s, but it was the deregulation of children’s programming in the U.S. and the emergence of the VCR during the 1980s that led to a substantial increase in public concern about the issue.
 Children’s TV programming, especially cartoons, suddenly became less benign, and children and young teens had access to adult fare that had previously been denied to them in theatres.